 The Buyer shall ensure that all its employees working are insured under the Buyer’s insurance policy.

-The Buyer shall be compliant with the Seller’s Anti Bribery Policy as Set out in Schedule G and shall pass the HRP assessment as set out in Schedule H.
+The Buyer shall be compliant with the Seller’s Anti Bribery Policy as set out in Schedule G and shall pass the HRP assessment as set out in Schedule H.

 Article 5 – Indemnity, Damages and Penalty